Immigration to Colombia: Venezuelans

 The Venezuelan population in Colombia is estimated at 2,250,000, due to political instability, corruption and crime in Venezuela.
 Large populations of Venezuelans are found in Bogotá, Cali, Medellín, Bucaramanga, Barranquilla, Cartagena and Cúcuta.
 Previously Colombians had emigrated to Venezuela due to political unrest.
 However, during the last decade the trend has reversed and Venezuelans increasingly immigrate to Colombia.
 A Venezuelan refugee crisis began in 2014; as of 2021, about 1.7 million Venezuelans displaced by the crisis are currently in Colombia, most of whom are either undocumented or are on temporary visas.

 Ecuadorians

 The history of Colombia and Ecuador is strongly related.
 Many people of South Colombia (specially, the Nariño, Putumayo and Cauca Departments) share traditions with the Ecuadorian people.
 This has led to migration between both countries.
 Many Ecuadorians have come to the major cities of Colombia (Bogotá, Medellin, Cali, Bucaramanga) as merchants.

-Numbers of people by nationality in Colombia based on 2019 official figures

 Number of people with permanent Colombian residence by nationality

 Note: only people that have lived in Colombia for at least 5 years can acquire permanent residence.